DongzeHE/scpca-docs/docs/download_files.md

 We recommend you record this date in case there are future updates to the Portal that change the underlying data or if you need to cite the data in the future (see {ref}`How to Cite <citation:how to cite>` for more information).
 Please see our {ref}`CHANGELOG <CHANGELOG:CHANGELOG>` for a summary of changes that impact downloads from the Portal.

+If you only downloaded metadata, either the Portal-wide metadata or metadata for an individual project, please see the [section on metadata](#metadata) for a full description.

 For all downloads, sample folders (indicated by the `SCPCS` prefix) contain the files for all libraries (`SCPCL` prefix) derived from that biological sample.
 Most samples only have one library that has been sequenced.
 For [multiplexed sample libraries](#multiplexed-sample-libraries), the sample folder name will be an underscore-separated list of all samples found in the library files that the folder contains.